telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/localization.md

 		{{source=CodeSnippets\js\telerikReportViewer.stringResources}}

 1. Specify the name of the file using the following convention: `stringResources.[culture].js` where *[culture]* is the name of the culture for the specified localization resource.
-For example, to provide a localization resource for the French Belgian culture, the corresponding resource file could be named as follows: `stringResources.fr-BE.js`.
+For example, to provide a localization resource for the French-Belgian culture, the corresponding resource file could be named as follows: `stringResources.fr-BE.js`.
 1. Translate the texts for the specified culture
-1. `import` the localized `sr` object where the report viewer is displayed, and use the [extend]() jQuery function to update the `stringResources` reference of the report viewer object:
+1. `import` the localized `sr` object where the report viewer is displayed, and use the [extend](https://api.jquery.com/jQuery.extend/) jQuery function to update the `stringResources` reference of the report viewer object:

 	````HTML
 <script type="module">